security-notes/infobyte-faraday-wiki/Install-Guide.md

 `$ sudo apt install postgresql`

-3. After the installation is completed, verify that PostgreSQL version is higher than 9.5 by running:
+3. After the installation is completed, verify that PostgreSQL version is higher or equal than 9.6 by running:

-`$ psql –version`
+`$ psql -c "SELECT version()" postgres`

 4. Go to your Download directory and run the following command: